schrags08/salgal-story/README.md

 # Story Time
-> Let's add a paragraph to the README :)
+Hey there, I'm a paragraph on our new sweet README